 Click Commit to save.

-For the Communication Manager Entity Link (sm_ACM_public_5068_TLS), the protocol and ports defined here must match the values used on the Communication Manager signaling group form in Section 5.6.
-Specifically, the following fields must match:
+The following screen illustrates the Entity Link to Communication Manager (PRT-Trk3-Link).
+The protocol and ports defined here must match the values used on the Communication Manager signaling group form in Section 5.7.
+For part of the compliance test, the TCP protocol was used but the recommended configuration is to use TLS.